aws/aws-lc/README.md

 | GcmADNotVerified | Supplying additional data (AD) to AES-GCM is not verified. |
 | GcmIV12Tag16 | The AES-GCM functions are only verified for 12-byte IVs and 16-byte tags. |
 | GcmWellFoundedInduction | The AES-GCM proofs make use of inductive proofs to prove theorems about unbounded loops, but the inductive hypotheses are assumed, as SAW lacks a well-foundedness check for the inductive invariants. |
+| LaxPointer | The Clang optimization will sometimes introduce comparisons between pointers from different allocation blocks.
+This is considered an undefined behaviour in SAW.
+In these benign cases, we use `enable_lax_pointer_ordering` to disable such pointer checks.

 ### Functions with compiler optimization disabled